 Concerned about the application of the firm's high quality standards to all its projects, she is also responsible for the quality system and ISO 9001 certification.

-Her recent mandates include the expansion and redevelopment project “Investir dans l’excellence “ of the Montréal Heart Institute, where she works as associate project manager and clinical designer for the development of urgent-care sectors and critical-care facilities; the functional and technical programme of the Centre mère-enfant and emergency room of the CHUS Hôpital Fleurimont, as programming project manager; the master plan for the clinic and property and the functional and technical programme of the Hôpital Notre-Dame for CSSS Jeanne Mance, as designer for recommendations in hospital logistics; the Critical Care Pavilion (K) at the Jewish General Hospital as the associate project manager and clinical designer at the functional and technical programming stage and for the development of all the stages of the operating and intensive care sectors; as well as taking on the role of project manager and carrying out the diligent analyses for codes and standard components, and functional and technical requirements of major projects.
+Her recent mandates include the last phase of the new CHUM hospital complex in downtown Montreal, where she held the roles of responsible for planning the clinical functional units and workshops, specialized equipment, quality control of interior design and co-responsible for the teams; the major expansion and redevelopment project "Investir dans l’excellence" of the Montréal Heart Institute, as associate project manager and clinical designer for the development of urgent-care sectors and critical-care facilities; the functional and technical programme of the Mother-Child and Emergency Centre at the Fleurimont Hospital in Sherbrooke, as programming project manager; the master plan for the clinic and property and the functional and technical programme of the Hôpital Notre-Dame for CSSS Jeanne Mance, as designer for recommendations in hospital logistics; the Jewish General Hospital's Critical Care Pavilion (K), as the associate project manager and clinical designer at the functional and technical programming stage and for the development of all the stages of the operating and intensive care sectors; as well as taking on the role of project manager and carrying out the diligent analyses for codes and standard components, and functional and technical requirements of major projects.